aleph2c/miros/doc/batterychargingexample.rst

 the behavior work anyway?`

-"I wanted something that would look like how it looks when you are using a real battery, so I made it's time our time.  :new_spec:`What do you mean by that?`
+"I wanted something that would look like how it looks when you are using a real battery, so I made it's time our time.

+:new_spec:`What do you mean by that?`

-"You can feed the statechart `amp` or `volt` once it has started, and the simulator will just assume that is what you are doing until you send it another sample.
+"You can feed the statechart ``amp`` or ``volt`` events once it has started, and the simulator will just assume that is what you are doing until you send it another sample.
 It's like you are feeding it DC Amps or Volts until you send it new information.
-So, if we build a 100 Amp Hour battery, it will take in the order of an hour to charge the battery at 100 Amps while we run it."  :new_spec:`So it literally acts like a battery in real time?`
+So, if we build a 100 Amp Hour battery, it will take in the order of an hour to charge the battery at 100 Amps while we run it."

+:new_spec:`So it literally acts like a battery in real time?`

 "Yeah, but I also wanted the option of compressing time, so that I don't have to sit around while I'm testing the software.
 I'll use the battery in our time